marcustut/sqlx-paginated/README.md

 ### Ecosystem Gaps
 1. **Query builders**
    - Diesel: Full ORM, can be heavyweight
-   - SQLx: Great low-level toolkit but no high-level query building
-   - SeaQuery: Generic and verbose
+   - SeaQuery: Generic and can be verbose
    - sqlbuilder: Basic SQL building without pagination or security

 2. **Missing features in existing solutions**